Two stand out the most when looking at all of the fantastic Doodle breeds. Here, I am comparing Labradoodle vs Goldendoodle dog breeds.

-- Curly – Curly hair types closely resemble Poodle hair in texture and care.
+Curly hair types closely resemble Poodle hair in texture and care.
 Daily brushing will be needed as this hair type has virtually no shedding.

-- Wavy – Wavy hair types shed some and do require brushing every other day to keep it from tangling.

-- Straight – Straight hair in a Goldendoodle is only possible by breeding two Goldendoodles.
+Wavy hair sheds some and requires brushing every other day to keep it from tangling.
+Straight hair in a Goldendoodle is only possible by breeding two Goldendoodles.

 A dog with straight hair got the straight gene from both parents resulting in no curls but fluffy soft hair instead.
-It does shed a little more than wavy hair types but does not require daily brushing.

 It merely means that they do not have a typical doodle texture.
-They shed just like a purebred Golden Retriever, and do not require much grooming.
+They shed like a purebred Golden Retriever and do not require much grooming.

-- Labradoodles have three recognized coat types
+Labradoodles have three recognized coat types

 Because it sheds more than any other coat type and is considered an improper coat as it does not meet the breed standards.

 With all of these coat types, there will be varying amounts of shedding.
 However, as with many Doodle breeds, the curlier the hair is, the less it will shed.

 If you prefer a specific coat type, talk with your breeder about your concerns, and they will be able to speak to you about successful breeds in the past that have come out with the type you want.

 Labradoodle vs Goldendoodle: Health

-Every dog and every breed is capable of getting any disease at any time.
-Some of it has to do with genetics, some may be the result of lifestyle choices, and some are the cause of improper diet and exercise.
+Every dog and breed can get any disease at any time.
+Some of it has to do with genetics, some may result from lifestyle choices, and some cause improper diet and exercise.

 You can lessen the possibility of cataracts with a proper diet and if the parents do not have cataracts.
 Addison’s disease is more common in females and causes lower levels of hormones.

-They are only susceptible to hip and elbow dysplasia, which is common in larger dogs as they get older.
+They are only susceptible to hip and elbow dysplasia, common in larger dogs as they age.
 This can eventually turn into arthritis, but not always.

 Labradoodle vs Goldendoodle: Training

 Both the Goldendoodle and Labradoodle are very similar in the training category.
-However, both of these breeds are people pleasers and will do anything to make their owners happy.
+However, both breeds are people pleasers and will do anything to make their owners happy.

-This easy-to-train capability has made them excellent service dogs to many people in need because they are very in tune with their owners and love to make them happy.
+This easy-to-train capability has made them excellent service dogs to many needy people because they are very in tune with their owners and love to make them happy.

 They will need to burn some energy off before each training session to help them keep their focus.
-Otherwise, they will be too distracted with playing that they won’t get the full training session finished.
+Otherwise, they will be too distracted by playing to finish the full training session.

 Labradoodle vs Goldendoodle: Exercise

-Those living in apartments should try to take their dogs for at least two walks for an hour each day.
+Those living in apartments should try to take their dogs for at least two walks per hour each day.
 A larger yard can keep your dog from getting bored by walking more.

 Labradoodle vs Goldendoodle: Cost

-- Prices of a Goldendoodle and Labradoodle vary by location and breeder used.
+Prices of a Goldendoodle and Labradoodle vary by location and breeder used.
 With reputable breeders, you will be spending more money.

-Goldendoodles on average cost $500-$2,000 and sometimes more in areas where breeders are scarce.
+Goldendoodles on average, cost $500-$2,000 and sometimes more in areas where breeders are scarce.
 Labradoodles, on average, cost $500-$3,000.